oblivia-simplex/Narrativity/1_lu.md

 alley, ordered the wrong label of scotch from the wrong west-end saloon.
-A possibility that I might lift my eyes just in time to watch it happen to my neighbor instead and, all too late, jump to my feet to exclaim, \"Hey, that\'s my horse!
-Well, maybe not my horse exactly, but absolutely its blood relation!\" To which the experience would reply, tenderly and oh so Jamesian, \"Not this time, not you.
-Maybe next year, to the soul you will have become if only you had learned to abandon the regret of your current, expiring ghost \...\"
+A possibility that I might lift my eyes just in time to watch it happen to my neighbor instead and, all too late, jump to my feet to exclaim, "Hey, that's my horse!
+Well, maybe not my horse exactly, but absolutely its blood relation!"
+To which the experience would reply, tenderly and oh so Jamesian, "Not this time, not you.
+Maybe next year, to the soul you will have become if only you had learned to abandon the regret of your current, expiring ghost ..."

 Then I was sure that it had happened, not merely to a surrogate, but to me personally, that I had not only jumped into its hands but